EDMdesigner/EDMdesigner-API-Doc/README.md

 ### Dynamic element structure
 Coming soon...

 You can assign structures to:
   - all of your users ([add to apiPartner](#add-structures-to-everyone))
   - a specified group ([add to group](#add-structures-to-group))
   - a specified user or users ([add to user](#add-structures-to-users))

+A structure object should have the following properties:
+  - id {String} This id is very __important__.
+You have to use it everywhere, so choose carefully!
+It should be unique!
+  - label {Object} It should contain "language code - title" pairs.
+It works like the headers and footers title property (you can read about it [here](#localization)).
+Please note that the 'en' language code will be the default label!
+If you do not give any 'en' version, then we will generate one.
+  - placeHolders {Object} It should contain "placeholder - default value" pairs.
+A placeholderder can be any kind of string with two '#' character at the beginning and the end of it. (example: "##correctPlaceHolder##").
+It works almost similar like the headers and footers placeholders (expect , here you do not have to use localization).
+You can read more about the header and footer placeholders [here](#localization).

 Example: